 Contact-info and office hours for this track is as follows:

 To pass CS11 C++, you must receive at least 75% of the total available points.
-For 8 assignments, you must have 18/24.
-For 7 assignments, you must have 15.5/21.
-This means it is definitely possible to complete the track without completing all assignments, but if you have any interest in being a TA, you need to complete all assignments.
+This means it is definitely possible to complete the track without completing all assignments, but if you have any interest in being a TA then you need to complete all assignments.

-Late submissions will be penalized 0.5 points per day past the due-date.
+Late submissions will be penalized 1 point per day past the due-date.
 The due-date is 12:00 noon on the day specified.
-For example, if you turn in your assignment at 2:00 pm, a 0.5 point penalty will be applied.
-If you turn in your assignment anytime the next day (up until 11:59am), the penalty is still 0.5 points.
+For example, if you turn in your assignment at 2:00 pm, a 1 point penalty will be applied.
+If you turn in your assignment anytime the next day (up until 11:59am), the penalty is still 1 point.
 And so forth.